only1nglen/video-playlist-client/README.md

 ## Planning Story

 Started with the API and tested CRUD on videos resource with Postman using Express.
 As for the frontend, I simply start with making sure a user can submit a link.
-From there I neded to find a way to use that link and make a video render from it.
+From there I needed to find a way to use that link and make a video render from it.
 I found a component online that would accept youtube video link IDs and display it on the page.
 Next, I had to parse each YouTube link into an ID that the component can render the ID into a video to display in the site.

 ### User Story